freqtrade/freqtrade/docs/freqai-developers.md

 # Development

 ## Project architecture

-The architechture and functions of `FreqAI` are generalized to encourages development of unique features, functions, models, etc.
+The architecture and functions of `FreqAI` are generalized to encourages development of unique features, functions, models, etc.

 The class structure and a detailed algorithmic overview is depicted in the following diagram:

 ![image](assets/freqai_algorithm-diagram.jpg)

 As shown, there are three distinct objects comprising `FreqAI`:

 * **IFreqaiModel** - A singular persistent object containing all the necessary logic to collect, store, and process data, engineer features, run training, and inference models.
 * **FreqaiDataKitchen** - A non-persistent object which is created uniquely for each unique asset/model.
 Beyond metadata, it also contains a variety of data processing tools.
 * **FreqaiDataDrawer** - A singular persistent object containing all the historical predictions, models, and save/load methods.

 There are a variety of built-in [prediction models](freqai-configuration.md#using-different-prediction-models) which inherit directly from `IFreqaiModel`.
 Each of these models have full access to all methods in `IFreqaiModel` and can therefore override any of those functions at will.
 However, advanced users will likely stick to overriding `fit()`, `train()`, `predict()`, and `data_cleaning_train/predict()`.

 ## Data handling

-`FreqAI` aims to organize model files, prediction data, and meta data in a way that simplifies post-processing and enhances crash recililence by automatic data reloading.
+`FreqAI` aims to organize model files, prediction data, and meta data in a way that simplifies post-processing and enhances crash resilience by automatic data reloading.
 The data is saved in a file structure,`user_data_dir/models/`, which contains all the data associated with the trainings and backtests.
 The `FreqaiDataKitchen()` relies heavily on the file structure for proper training and inferencing and should therefore not be manually modified.

 ### File structure